shabbychef/sadists/README.md

 ## Upsilon distribution

-An upsilon random variable is the sum of a standard normal and the weigted sum of several indpendent central chis.
+An upsilon random variable is the sum of a standard normal and the weighted sum of several indpendent central chis.

 ```r